-Vomiting describes the active expulsion of food from the stomach.
+Vomiting describes the active evacuation of food from the stomach.
 Vomiting may be caused by disorders of the stomach but is a clinical sign that can occur with many diseases and problems.

 "It is not a specific disease or diagnosis itself."

 It is not a specific disease or diagnosis itself.
 Cats vomit quite readily and occasional vomiting (less than once a month) in an otherwise healthy cat may not indicate anything abnormal.
-This is particularly true if the vomited material consists largely of hair.
+This is particularly true if the vomited material is mainly hair.
 It is considered a normal process for cats to swallow hair while they are grooming themselves, and they will vomit hairballs periodically.
 If your cat is vomiting hairballs more than once a month, contact your veterinarian.

 If it is normal, then how serious can vomiting be?

-Vomiting can be caused by minor intestinal upset, as from eating spoiled food or foul-tasting things such as certain insects.
-However, vomiting can also be a symptom of a more serious illness, such as bacterial or viral infection, intestinal obstruction from foreign bodies (indigestible objects that get stuck in the intestine or stomach), urinary tract obstruction, liver disease, thyroid disease, inflammatory bowel disease, or cancer.
+Vomiting can be caused by minor intestinal upset, such as from eating plants, spoiled food, or foul-tasting things such as certain insects.
+However, vomiting can also be a sign of a more serious illness, such as bacterial or viral infection, intestinal obstruction from foreign bodies (indigestible objects that get stuck in the intestine or stomach), urinary tract obstruction, liver disease, thyroid disease, inflammatory bowel disease, or cancer.
 Left untreated, these illnesses can lead to serious complications, including death.

 How do I recognize vomiting?

 Vomiting may begin with a stage of nausea, in which the cat appears restless, and possibly anxious.
 The cat may lick its lips, salivate, and repeatedly swallow.
 Vomiting itself involves forceful contractions of the abdominal muscles, leading to expulsion of fluid, froth, or food.
 The severe effort associated with vomiting may be distressing to the cat.